IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-input.md

 <!-- MARKER:summary -->

-A general-purpose input component for most [Values](/stacks/vue/layers/metadata.md). c-input does not have much functionality of its own - instead, it delegates to the right kind of component based on the type of value to which it is bound.
+A general-purpose input component for most [Values](/stacks/vue/layers/metadata.md). c-input delegates to other components based on the type of value it is bound to.
 This includes both other [Coalesce Vuetify Components](/stacks/vue/coalesce-vue-vuetify/overview.md) as well as direct usages of some [Vuetify](https://vuetifyjs.com/) components.

 <!-- MARKER:summary-end -->